top of page

 • Trinidad authorities do not take photocopies so you'll need to bring your own.
 At the very least, take originals and copies of your yacht papers, passports, exit paperwork from the last port of call and pet paperwork.

-• For now, private yachts undergo the same immigration process as a commercial ship so you'll need to fill out forms that don't really seem relevant and multiple copies of the same form.
+• For now, private yachts undergo the same immigration process as a commercial ship so you'll need to fill out forms that don't really seem relevant and multiple copies of the same form - be sure to take a pen!

 • Dress neatly; shorts and t-shirts seem to be okay as long as they're clean and appropriate length.